statamic/docs/content/collections/knowledge-base/storing-entries-in-a-database.md

 Everything you learn here can be applied to Taxonomies, GlobalSets, and all other content types.

-> If you just want to store your entries in a database and don't want to learn **how** to build it, you can just jump over to the [package][repo] itself.
+> If you just want to store your entries in a database and don't want to learn **how** to build it, you can just jump over to the [package](https://github.com/statamic/eloquent-driver) itself.

 ## Database Schema